-- You can pass wealth down through generations of your family in a pension wrapper and it won't be subject to IHT.
-This is otherwise known as the 'family pension tree'. - This means that the monies will be retained in a tax-advantaged environment until needed by the nominee or successor.
+- You can pass wealth down through generations of your family in a pension wrapper and it won't be subject to IHT. - This means that the monies will be retained in a tax-advantaged environment until needed by the nominee or successor.
 Otherwise, they can be passed down to the next generation when the nominee or successor dies and they won't be subject to IHT. - They provide the nominee or successor with a flexible income as and when they need it.
 What's more, if the pension policy holder dies before they reach the age of 75, the income payments will also be tax-free.